 Alternatively, you can use ESEUTIL /mh command to determine the state of the database, i.e., the database is in Clean Shutdown State (consistent) or Dirty Shutdown State (inconsistent).

 eseutil /mh <full path to the edb file>

 In the State, you will see either Exchange Database is in Dirty Shutdown or Clean Shutdown.
 Once you know the name of the database and check that it is healthy, you can mount the database with the following PowerShell command in Exchange Management Shell (EMS).

 This will mount the desired database without confirmation.

 There are two ways to mount all databases in your Exchange Server simultaneously.

 This will execute the Mount-Database command for each database in the server.

 Similarly, to dismount single or multiple databases, you only need to change the first part of the cmdlet from Mount-Database to DisMount-Database.
 See the example below.

 If no issue arises, your database will be mounted or dismounted easily.

-The above commands apply to Exchange Server 2010, 2013, 2016 and 2019.
-If you are still running 2010 and 2013, it is recommended to upgrade it to a newer version.
+The above commands apply to Exchange Server 2010, 2013, 2016, and 2019.
+If you are still running 2010 and 2013, upgrading it to a newer version is recommended.